25-vidushi/Expense-tracker/README.md

 • Implemented the user authentication in the web application using Firebase and designed the website using ReactJS
 • Successfully deployed the fully-functioning website on Heroku Cloud Application platform to get it live and running
 ```
+## Here is a working live Project : https://cryptocurrency-tracker12.herokuapp.com/
 ## Usage
 ```
 npm install